February 28, 2023

 How to make money in college

-While financial aid can often help cover some costs, most students will also need to find a way to make money in college.
+While financial aid can often help you cover some costs, most students will also need to find a way to make money in college.

 An overview of how to make money in college